PopulateTools/populate.tools/_careers/data.md

 One of Gobierto Contracts' parts is a global search engine of tenders and contracts extracted from public sources.
 There are some many insights that can be extracted from this data, but hardly no one is doing it.
 We want to put this data to work to improve public spending on different dimensions (efficiency, control, transparency...).
 Some of the tasks:

-- Data extraction: from structured sources and not structured ones (web pages, PDFs).
+- **Data extraction**: from structured sources and not structured ones (web pages, PDFs).
 We already have many data ingestion processes running, you'll help improve them if needed.
-- Quality control of data: we have started to build some automated checks to validate the quality of new data.
-You'll help consolidate and improve it
+- **Quality control of data**: we have started to build some automated checks to validate the quality of new data.
+You'll help consolidate and improve it.
-- Data cleaning: you know the drill :)
+- **Data cleaning**: you know the drill :)
-- Data analysis and exploratory visualizations to build, communicate and reason about hipothesis
+- **Data analysis and exploratory visualizations** to build, communicate and reason about hipothesis
-- Prediction and clasification: we have already built some initial models to predict the number of offers a tender will receive.
+- **Prediction and clasification**: we have already built some initial models to predict the number of offers a tender will receive.
 We want to do many other things in this front.
 Predict prices, discounts, detect possible frauds...
-- Entity extraction: we have tons of PDFs with unstructured content (companies, concepts, contract clauses...).
+- **Entity extraction**: we have tons of PDFs with unstructured content (companies, concepts, contract clauses...).
 Once we have extracted them, many important products can be built.

 And many other challenges that will appear along the way.
 We'll start bit by bit and grow the team which you may end up managing (if that's something you'd want, that is).